penguinaugustus/penguinaugustus.github.io/_publications/2009-10-01-paper-title-number-2.md

 ---
-title: "Sparse identification of bacterial transcriptional regulation"
+title: "Sparse Identification of Bacterial Transcriptional Regulation"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-2
 excerpt: 'This work is still on-going with Prof.Ido Golding.
 Interim results are presented in Microbial Multiverse Symposium.
 You can download the poster below or click the title to see more.'